Inaya791/SearchInternetwithLLMs/README.md

 **Elaboration:-**

-I have used langchain and gardio for web interface.
+I have used langchain and gradio for web interface.You can use streamlit,chainlit and flask for web interface.
 I have used OpenAI API to refine the Tavily API data.

 **How to use?**